-BACHELOR OF THE BUILT ENVIRONMENT (Hons) QUANTITY SURVEYING (BTQTSI)
+BACHELOR OF THE BUILT ENVIRONMENT (Hons) QUANTITY SURVEYING (BEHOSI)

-This new qualification starting in 2021 is intended for persons specialising in the field of Quantity Surveying.
+This new qualification started in 2021 and is intended for persons specialising in the field of Quantity Surveying.
 Persons achieving this qualification will be competent to independently perform services relevant to contract cost planning, management of project cost.
 Students who qualify with this qualification will be able to register as a Candidate Quantity Surveyor with the South African Council for the Quantity Surveying Professions (SACPCMP) and then future registration as a Pr.
-QS with the SACQSP.
+OS with the SACOSP.